miroslavpejic85/p2p/README.md

 ![p2p-exe](img/p2p-exe.png)

-- Copy the `My Lan or Wan IP` and communicate it to other peer.
+- Copy the `My Lan or Wan IP` and communicate it to other peer and vice versa.

 ![p2p-connection](img/p2p-connection.png)

 - The 2 peers have now the 2 endpoint to connect to, so press on both `Connect`.
 - The 2 peers now are able to `sent messages` or take the `Remote Desktop Control` between them.

 ![p2p-remote-desktop](img/p2p-remote-desktop.png)